 Exhibit No. Document 10.14† The Simply Good Foods Executive Severance Compensation Plan, dated July 23, 2018 (incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed on July 27, 2018).
 10.15† Form of Executive Severance Compensation Plan, Tier I Participation Agreement, dated July 23, 2018 (incorporated by reference to Exhibit 10.2 to our Current Report on Form 8-K filed on July 27, 2018).
-10.16† First Amendment to Amended and Restated Employment Agreement, dated October 16, 2019, between The Simply Good Foods Compa and Joseph E. Scalzo.
-(Incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed on October 18, 2019) 10.17† Employment Agreement, dated November 5, 2019, between Quest Nutrition, LLC and David Ritterbush (incorporated by reference to Exhibit 10.2 of our Current Report on Form 8-K (File No. 001-38115) filed on November 7, 2019).
-10.18† 2017 Omnibus Incentive Plan, as amended from time to time Policy Regarding Treatment of Awards in the Event of an Awardee's Retirement.
-21.1 Subsidiaries of The Simply Good Foods Company.
+10.16† First Amendment to Amended and Restated Employment Agreement, dated October 16, 2019, between The Simply Good Foods Company and Joseph E. Scalzo.
+(Incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed on October 18, 2019) 10.17† Employment Agreement, dated November 5, 2019, between Quest Nutrition, LLC and David Ritterbush (incorporated by reference to Exhibit 10.2 of our Current Report on Form 8-K (File No. 001- 38115) filed on November 7, 2019).
+10.18† 2017 Omnibus Incentive Plan, as amended from time to time Policy Regarding Treatment of Awards in the Event of an Awardee's Retirement (incorporated by reference to Exhibit 10.18 to our Annual Report on Form 10-K filed on October 28, 2020).
+21.1 Subsidiaries of The Simply Good Foods Company (incorporated by reference to Exhibit 21.1 to our Annual Report on Form 10-K filed on October 28, 2020).
 23.1 Consent of Deloitte & Touche LLP.
 23.2 Consent of Ernst & Young LLP.
 31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Section 302 of the Sarbanes Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes Oxley Act.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document and contained in Exhibit 101).